lolt3under/Ultimate-Enterprise-Hardening-Part-01/README.md

 - Block .LNK files entirely if not used by org users.
 (GPO)
 - Prefer Windows 10 on laptops and Desktops when possible, even better is RHEL desktop when windows specific applications are not required.
 - Prefer RHEL Servers over Windows, if Very High Risk Organization then use Gentoo with [Patches](https://grsecurity.net/features) as server.
-- Always use SELinux policies (On RHEL & Gentoo) and use whitelist methadology (BLOCK EVERYTHING BY DEFAULT).
+- Always use SELinux policies (On RHEL & Gentoo) and use whitelist methodology (BLOCK EVERYTHING BY DEFAULT).
 - For RHEL servers prefer using Pre-CIS-Hardened Images.
 - Say it with me GPO!
 GPO!!
 GPO!!!, always use GPO to restrict (be as strict as possible), unless approvals are there **DO NOT PROVIDE ACCESS.**